samofoke/todo-list-application/README.md

 # A todo app

-## The project is build using React, TypeScript and Material ui for styling
+## The project is build using React, TypeScript and Material ui.

 ### Project requirements.
 - you need to have Node installed and this project was build on Node 18.19.1.